scipy-conference/scipy_proceedings/papers/mahzad_khoslessan/mahzad_khoslessan.rst

 .. figure:: figs/MPI-total-time-boxplot.pdf

-   Total job execution time along with the mean and standard deviations across 5 repeats across parallelism from 1 to 72.
+   Total job execution time along with the mean and standard deviations across 5 repeats across parallelism from 1 to 72 obtained using MPI for python.
    The calculations are performed on XTC 600x using SDSC Comet.
    :label:`MPI-total-time-boxplot`